-Your courses will be research oriented, and you will receive specialized training typically available only to graduate students at large institutions.
+Your courses will be research-oriented, and you will receive specialized training typically available only to graduate students at large institutions.
 Hamilton is one of the rare undergraduate institutions that offer a geoarchaeology major: As a major, you may get an opportunity to conduct field research in geology and archaeology at sites in the Florida Keys, Hawaii or the European Alps.
 You’ll regularly do field work in Central New York.
 You may conduct research with faculty members that leads to publication in a scholarly journal or presentation at a conference.